kayy/AnimatorAccess/README.md

 ### Errors in MonoDevelop
 There are three known situations when you may get errors:

-1. You ignored obsolete warnings and pressed _Update_ again.
+1. Obsolete warnings were ignored and the next _Update_ was triggered.
 Then all obsolete members are removed and references to these will fail
 2. You changed state and parameter hash prefix settings to contain the same string, removed a parameter and create a state with the same name
 3. Generated code was edited so that a naming conflict arose.

-If _Undo_ can't help most problems can be solved pretty similar the way we handled warnings.
+If _Undo_ does not help, most problems can be solved pretty similar the way we handled warnings.
 Do single changes manually and a bunch of changes with the refactoring strategy.
 If there are many places referring to a missing member, manually introduce it as dummy and then use refactoring.

+## Naming Convention And Customising

+You can customise the way how to generate parameter and method names in the _Settings_ window.
+All access methods start with **Is**, **Get** or **Set**.
+This cannot be changed but the pattern for the appended item name can be modified.
+You can for example define that all animator state query methods (Is...) contain the prefix _State_ before the name e.g. IsStateIdle ().

+Be careful with changes for the hash ID member variables prefixes.
+States and parameters should have **different prefixes** to avoid naming conflicts.

+By default the **Layer name** is ignored for layer 0 and prepended for all other layers.

+**Avoid non-ANSI characters**.
+Field names are converted to match the pattern [a-z\_][a-zA-Z0-9\_].
+Non-matching characters are changed to an underscore.

+Look at the tooltips in the _Settings_ windows or go to [README-Advanced.md](./Doc/README-Advanced.md) for a complete description.

 ## Advanced Topics
+See [README-Advanced.md](./Doc/README-Advanced.md) for more about:

-Configuration via Settings window and other advanced topics are handled in [README-Advanced.md](./Doc/README-Advanced.md)
+- Configuration via Settings window
+- Persistent Storage Location
+- SmartFormat Template
+- Moving Animator Access Menu
+- File Specific Configuration